 - A post-event survey to participants can also be helpful when planning for future years.

-- Before signing a facility agreement, ensure you understand the rental rate, additional costs, weather policy, insurance requirements, security needs and the critical incident policy.
+- Before signing a facility agreement, ensure you understand the rental rate, additional costs, weather policy, insurance requirements, security needs and critical incident policy.

 - Know who will unlock the facility and how to contact them.